zeroc-ice/ice/python/BUILDING.md

 ## Building on Linux or macOS

-Ice for Python supports Python versions 2.7 and 3.11.
+Ice for Python supports Python versions 3.11 and greater.
 Note however that your Python installation must have been built with a C++ compiler that is compatible with the compiler used to build Ice for C++.